Seimei95/Automatic-Notes-Summarizer/README.md

 3. Output will appear in the terminal or summary.txt /output.
 ---

+# Contributing

+We welcome contributions from the community!
+If you have ideas or suggestions, please open an issue or submit a pull request.

+### How to Contribute
+1. Fork the repository.
+2. Create your feature branch (`git checkout -b feature/your-feature`).
+3. Commit your changes (`git commit -m 'Add your feature'`).
+4. Push to the branch (`git push origin feature/your-feature`).
+5. Open a pull request.
+---

 # License

 This project is licensed under a **Custom All Rights Reserved License**.